ZenGirl/MinecraftTips/README.md

 ## Basic tips

-- Mobs don't spawn on slabs.
+- Mobs don't spawn on slabs if they are in the lower half of the block.
-- A lava bucket in a furnace is 12 times better than coal.
+- A lava bucket in a furnace is 12 times better than coal, (1xcoal will smelt 8 of something, 1xlava will smelt 100 of the same thing).
 - When you sleep, smelting and crop growth stops.
 - You can use trading with villagers to increase their health if they are attacked.
 - Fishing rods work on pressure plates.
 - Jungle trees don't always produce a sapling.
 So make giant jungle trees instead.
-- Surround carrots, apples and melons to get their golden versions.
+- Surround carrots, apples and melons with gold nuggest to get their golden versions.
 - Place saplings in a hole two blocks deep to make them grow tall.
 - Always enchant your fishing rod to increase catches and limit rubbish fish.
 - Sprinting and jumping (Bunny hopping) is faster then sprinting by a good margin.